Roasted Pumpkin

 -

-Pat the pumpkin cubes very dry with towels so they roast instead of steam.
+Pat the cubes dry with paper towels so they roast instead of steaming.

 -

-In a large bowl whisk olive oil with vegetable bouillon powder, garlic powder, onion powder, dried thyme, black pepper, and salt if your bouillon is mild.
+In a large bowl, whisk the olive oil with the vegetable bouillon powder, garlic powder, onion powder, thyme, pepper, and salt.

-Add the pumpkin and toss hard until every surface glistens and the spices are evenly distributed.
+Add the pumpkin cubes and toss until every side is lightly coated with the seasoned oil.

 -